 Version

 Akin to IMVL, VIL build specifications may optionally be tagged with an explicit version number in order to support product line evolution.
-Evolution of software may yield updates to projects, IVML models and build scripts so that scripts of different versions may exist and need to be clearly distinguished.
+Evolution of software may yield updates to projects, IVML models and VIL scripts so that scripts of different versions may exist and need to be clearly distinguished.

 Syntax: